S-Carlos-Teixeira/ecommerce-frontend/README.md

   app.use(mongoSanitize())
 ```

-I made sure to prioritize safety and security when building the user model layer.
-To protect sensitive data like passwords, emails, and mobile numbers, I utilized the mongoose-hidden package.
+I made sure to prioritise safety and security when building the user model layer.
+To protect sensitive data like passwords, emails, and mobile numbers, I utilised the mongoose-hidden package.
 This allowed me to hide the sensitive data, thus preventing malicious users from accessing it.
 Additionally, I used the bcrypt package to hash passwords before storing them in the database.
-This further secured the sensitive information and prevented unauthorized access.
+This further secured the sensitive information and prevented unauthorised access.

 ``` TypeScript
   password: {